 August 1, 2009

-Where Did The Whitetail Deer Go?, Early Season Thoughts..You have worked all spring and summer keeping your feeders filled, building new deer stands or fixing old ones, planting food plots and planning hunting strategies for your first fall hunt.
-Each time you checked your feeders, food plots or game trails, you were encouraged by new deer sign, fresh tracks, rubs, scrapes and other signs that deer continue to use the area.
-But, now that archery or early gun season opening day are here, you’re not seeing the deer you expected to see and now you may be asking yourself, “where are the deer?” or, “what did I do wrong?”
+Where Did The Whitetail Deer Go?
+You have worked all spring and summer keeping your feeders filled, building new deer stands, or fixing old ones.
+You have planted food plots and planned hunting strategies for your first fall hunt.
+Each time you check your feeders, food plots, or game trails, you are encouraged by new deer signs.
+You see fresh tracks, rubs, scrapes, and other signs that deer continue to use the area.
+But, now that archery or early gun season-opening day is here, you’re not seeing the deer you expect to see.
+You may be asking yourself, “where are the deer?” or, “what did I do wrong?”

 Changes to the environment near your hunting area can also play a part in changing the frequency that deer visit a stand location.
-These factors may include timber logging, field plowing, construction or another hunter creating a new stand location to close to your existing one.
+These factors may include timber logging, field plowing, construction.
+They also include another hunter creating a new stand location to close to your existing one.
 For example, we have two deer hunting stands that are close to a paper company property line.
 About a month before deer season, the paper company decided to cut timber on the adjacent land.
 Before the timber started falling, these stands always showed good deer sign.
-When the timber cutting started, even though it was about 100 yards away, the deer traffic to these stands was greatly reduced.
+When the timber cutting started, even only 100 yards away, the deer traffic to these stands was greatly reduced.
 In this case, we also learned that the logging would stop just before gun deer season opened.
 So we chose to leave the stands in place and hunt other stand locations until the deer return to this area.

-Second, regardless of how much corn and feed supplement is around your feeder or how well your food plot has grown, deer, especially mature bucks, prefer the natural forage of the woods and field edges.
-If your deer feeders and food plots are not located near natural food sources, you may be waiting until natural food sources run low before deer seek your feeders and food plots more actively.
-If your man made food sources are not drawing in deer and other wildlife, it may be because natural food sources such as acorns or other mast crops have the attention and your stand is not in the path of the natural sources.Your choices are to either wait for the natural food sources to dwindle and for deer to return to your feeders and food plots, or, you the hunter will have to become mobile and hunt the natural food supply using portable stands.
+Second, the whitetail deer, especially mature bucks, prefer the natural forage of the woods and field edges.
+This is regardless of how much corn and feed supplement is around your feeder or how well your food plot has grown.
+Your deer feeders and food plots may not be located near natural food sources.
+You may have to wait until natural food sources run low before deer seek your feeders and food plots more actively.
+Your man-made food sources may not draw in deer and other wildlife.
+This may be because natural food sources such as acorns or other mast crops have the attention and your stand is not in the path of the natural sources.
+You may need to wait for the natural food sources to dwindle and for deer to return to your feeders and food plots.
+Otherwise, the hunter will have to become mobile and hunt the natural food supply using portable stands.

 While all of these are good strategies, many of us forget that deer also require a good source of water.
-By late summer and early fall, water sources can “dry up” leaving few locations for deer and other wildlife to get that life sustaining fluid.If your hunting area that has shown good promise all summer long suddenly stops showing deer activity and deer sighting are down, it may be that the deer are seeking a water source.
+By late summer and early fall, water sources can “dry up” leaving few locations for deer and other wildlife to get that life-sustaining fluid.
+Your hunting area that has shown good promise all summer long can suddenly stop showing whitetail deer activity.
+If deer sighting is down, it may be that the deer are seeking a water source.